mimergel/sap-hana-vm/README.md

 * ARM deployment fails because the URL to the diskConfig.sh Script is not reachable from the deployed VM.
 In this case login to the VM and try with wget to download the script.
 Use your own container in your storage account and ensure it's reachable from VMs in the target subnet
 * During Stage "Prepare_OS" ssh connection must work from the deployment agent to the HANA VM.
 In case of troubles try to connect from the agent maually via ssh and solve the issue.
 Connection must work without interactive ssh prompts.
 You might need to set `StrictHostKeyChecking no` in `~/.ssh/config` when deploying VMs with different names to the same IP
 * HANA Installation fails when using forbidden SID: ADD, ALL, AMD, AND, ANY, ARE, ASC, AUX, AVG, BIT, CDC, COM, CON, DBA, END, EPS, FOR, GET, GID, IBM, INT, KEY, LOG, LPT, MAP, MAX, MIN, MON, NIX, NOT, NUL, OFF, OLD, OMS, OUT, PAD, PRN, RAW, REF, ROW, SAP, SET, SGA, SHG, SID, SQL, SUM, SYS, TMP, TOP, UID, USE, USR, VAR
+* The pipeline fails in step "Prepare OS
+	* ~/.ssh/id_rsa file is missing or has wrong permissions.
+	* Add `host_key_checking = False` to the ansible configuration file `/etc/ansible/ansible.cfg`.
+This will prevent ssh prompts during first logins.

 # FAQ